How to Plant Trees and Bushes

 Step 1 – Dig the Hole Twice as Wide as the Pot

-Dig the hole for the plant twice as wide as the container is, and then not quite as deep as the soil level in the container.
-Keep the soil nearby – you’ll need it to refill the hole.
+Dig the hole for the plant twice as wide as the container and not quite as deep as the container or root ball.
 When you remove the plant from the pot, the top of the soil on the root ball should be slightly above the grade of the surrounding earth.
 In heavy clay soil, we recommend that 25% of the root ball be above grade.
+Keep the soil nearby – you’ll need it to refill the hole.
 Remove the plant from the container and place into the new hole.

 Step 2 – Remove the Plant from Its Container

 Remove any strings, straps or burlap from around the root ball, being careful not to damage the bark.
-Using your hands gently loosen the roots from the root ball.
+Using your hands gently loosen the roots from the root ball, and cut off any circling or matted roots.
 This allows the roots to start growing outward and downward into the soil.
 Plants become “root bound” in the pot, which means they are tightly twisted around each other.
 Loosening the roots is an essential step for plant growth.
+Make sure the root flare is visible above the existing grade (see photo at top of page).

 Step 3 – Backfill the Hole

-The third step is to backfill the hole with a mixture of 70% native soil (the soil you dug out of the hole) and 30% Uncle’s Max Mix premium compost blend.
+The third step is to backfill the hole with a mixture of 50% native soil (the soil you dug out of the hole) and 50% Uncle’s Max Mix premium compost blend.
 The Max Mix serves as a nutrient rich growing medium, and blending it with the native soil gives the plant a transition area where it can get accustomed to the native soil.
 Remove any air pockets while backfilling by tamping down with your foot periodically, or by watering the hole incrementally as you fill it.
+Very little backfill should be on top of the root ball.

 The plant’s roots will not be able to grow through any air pockets that exist in the soil, so it is important to remove them.